Home » Power BI » Power BI – Import Excel Data

 Get data from Excel into Power BI

-Step-2: After that it will show your sheets name, here you can choose sheets which you want to load in Power BI and then click on Load button.
+Step-2: After that, it will display the names of your sheets.
+Here, you can select the sheets you want to load into Power BI, and then click on the ‘Load’ button.

 Import Mode in Power Bi